Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 A-B-C Framework of A Good Website diagram: Attract visitors, Build trust, and Convert visitors into customers - Wolf IQ

-To get people through the door, you need a strong technical foundation and a content strategy that Google respects.
+None of this can happen unless you have a strong technical foundation and a content strategy that Google and AI engines respect.

 The three most important ingredients here are: